MLDERES/AdvPythonML/data/DataDictionary.md

 # Boston Housing
 This dataset contains information collected by the US Census Service concerning housing in the area of Boston Massachusetts.
 It was obtained from the StatLib archive (http://lib.stat.cmu.edu/datasets/boston).
 The dataset has 506 cases.
-Source: The data was originally published by Harrison, D. and Rubinfeld, D.L. `Hedonic prices and the demand for clean air', J. Environ.
+* __Source__: The data was originally published by Harrison, D. and Rubinfeld, D.L. `Hedonic prices and the demand for clean air', J. Environ.
 Economics & Management, vol.5, 81-102, 1978.
 There are 14 attributes in each case of the dataset.
 They are:
     CRIM 	per capita crime rate by town
     ZN     	proportion of residential land zoned for lots over 25,000 sq.ft.